onepiece-framework/op-core/README.md

 ### Html path through

  HTML file does not need a controller (endpoint).
- Of course it will be laid out.
+ Of course it will be layout.

 ## Developers friendly